WGLab/LIQA/doc/Examples.md

 liqa -task quantify -refgene sample.refgene -out estimation/isoform_expression_estimates_9 -max_distance 20 -f_weight 0 -bam data/simu9.bam
 liqa -task quantify -refgene sample.refgene -out estimation/isoform_expression_estimates_10 -max_distance 20 -f_weight 0 -bam data/simu10.bam
 ```
+Then, the results will be under the directory of `estimation`.

 ### Step 4.
 Detect DAS genes using LIQA
 It is assumed that sample 1 to 5 belong to group 1 and sample 6 to 10 belong to group 2.
 The following lists summarized isoform expression estimates file for each group: